-Have you ever felt like that?
-That you are spending too much of your time just getting organized?
+Have you ever felt this way?
+Like you are spending too much of your time just getting organized?

 Now, how do you think your clients feel, knowing they are paying for an inefficient experience?
-This is yet another reason why I am a member of LTC4, but that’s fodder for another blog.
-(Oh wait!
-I wrote that one already!
-Click here to read it.)
+(This is yet another reason why I’ve been championing LTA.)

 So if I’m passionate about efficiency, you can imagine that I’m passionate about Knowledge Management (KM).
 And I believe that training is an integral part of the KM system.